Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Account info updating

-The depositing circuit also allows updating some information that is stored in the account.
+The depositing circuit also allows updating some information that is stored in the account by calling `depositAndUpdateAccount`.
 The user can choose the change his public key or change the walletID of the account.

 ## Withdrawing